-Photodynamic therapy (PDT) is a type of cancer treatment in which you receive a light-activated drug that tends to collect in cancer cells.
-Some time later, the cells are exposed to a special light, which converts the drug into a new form that kills the cancer cells.
+Photodynamic therapy (PDT) is a type of cancer treatment.
+For it, you get a medicine that tends to collect in cancer cells.
+At some point later the cells are exposed to a special light.
+This changes the medicine into a new form that kills the cancer cells.

 PDT can be used to treat lung cancer in the following ways:

 It may be used for certain people whose lung tumors are small and near the surface of the large airways in the lung.
 In this case, it may cure the cancer.
 But only a very small number of people have their lung cancer found at such an early stage.

 It may be used for people whose lung cancers are at a more advanced stage.
 It can help control some cancer symptoms.
 This can improve a person's quality of life.
 For example, if a tumor grows into an airway, it can affect a person's breathing or cause coughing or other problems.
 PDT can often help ease these symptoms by shrinking the tumor.
 PDT can also be used if a cancer comes back in an airway in a place that was treated with radiation therapy.

 You can usually get PDT as an outpatient.
 This means you do not have to stay in the hospital.
 A trained nurse or doctor injects you with the medicine porfimer sodium.
 You'll be sent home for 24 to 72 hours while your cells absorb the medicine.
 The medicine will leave most of your normal cells during this time, but it will stay longer in cancer cells and the cells of the skin.